How to edit green screen video with Filmora9?

 Green Screen effect is an advanced feature of Overlays.
 It makes a color range in the top layer of two overlay clips transparent, therefore the background video clip or image behind the top layer could show through.
 It's a special tool used during video making process so as to superimpose subjects onto an unlimited number of different virtual backgrounds, allowing you to make some really cool shots like creating a superhero flying through the sky.
 You can easily achieve this with the help of Filmora9 by using some green screen video footage clips or creating a pure green background when shooting your video footage.

-Here are the steps you can refer to when edit green screen video with Filmora9.
+Here are the steps you can refer to when editing green screen video with Filmora9.

 1).
 Add Overlays to Video Clips